 Creating an artificial and somehow "organic" link between syndicalism as it appeared in France in the 90s, calling it a "second wave" whose "first wave" would have appeared within the IWA in the 70s is an ideological posture, it is not a historical approach because too many documents from the 1890-1910 period emanating from the anarchist movement itself contradict the idea that "syndicalism, in essence, is an anarchist strategy".
-The "convergence" between anarchism and trade unionism has been a gradual one, it has been the work of only a part of the anarchists in union activity.
+The "convergence" between anarchism and trade unionism has been a gradual one, it has been the work of only a part of the anarchist movement, the other party vigorously criticizing the involvement of anarchists in union activity.